AdobeDocs/experience-platform.en/help/segmentation/ui/audience-composition.md

 >
 >Please note that **only** audiences defined using the default merge policy will appear.
 >
 >Additionally, only audiences created using Segment Builder can be used.
-Audiences created Audience Composition and externally generated audiences are **not** available.
+Audiences created using Audience Composition and externally generated audiences are **not** available.

 A list of audiences appears.
 Select the audiences you want to include, followed by **[!UICONTROL Add]** to append them to your audience block.